 - Leave any waste on the site or break other rules about fly tipping.

-- Make noise between 10pm and 7am.
+- To limit all noise on site at all times.

 - Damage any of the facilities provided.

 - Be aggressive, rude or unhelpful to our staff or other agencies.

 - Damage this site.